Canner/WrenAI/README.md

 ## 🎯 Our Mission

-WrenAI is reimagining how businesses can interact with and leverage their data through LLM, by bringing comprehension capabilities to small and large data teams.
+WrenAI is reimagining how businesses can interact with and leverage their data through LLM by bringing comprehension capabilities to database data structures.

 ![wrenai_overview](./misc/wrenai_view.png)